Davone Bess: Regular season

+Playoffs

-Personal
+Personal life

 Bess was arrested in Florida on January 17, 2014, on charges of assaulting a law enforcement officer at Fort Lauderdale airport.
 Broward Sheriff’s Office records show Bess was arrested after acting erratically and confronting an officer.
 The arrest comes one day after Bess posted a photo on his Twitter page of a small package containing what appeared to be marijuana.
 The photo was later deleted.
 Following the arrest, on January 18, Bess posted yet another photo on Twitter this time of himself nude standing in front of a mirror, this photo was also later deleted adding to the list of bizarre behavior in this short time frame.

 On June 20, 2016 in Arizona, Bess was arrested by the Gilbert Police Department for three felony charges of endangerment, felony flight and failure to stop for a police officer.
 The arrest followed a traffic stop which Bess fled from and then subsequently barricaded himself inside his house.
 A SWAT team reportedly entered his home after receiving a warrant.